KC-7/life-hacks-v2/README.md

 - All 4 divs are displayed in one row on large screens, 2 divs per row on medium screens and 1 div per row on small screens.

+- The div is styled with a decorative border, background color etc that is in line with the styling of the site.

 ### Membership Section

-- The what do you get membership section includes 2 headings and 2 videos.
+- The what do you get / membership section includes 2 headings and 2 videos.
 The sections are displayed on one row on larger devices and 1 section per row on smaller devices.

+- The div is styled with a decorative border, background color etc that is in line with the styling of the site.

 ### Sign Up Section

 - The sign up section includes a form with text input areas for first name, last name, email address and password with each type set correctly.
-There is then a question with 7 radio options, first 6 are indivual options while the last option is for all so is shown on the row below despite the screen width.
-The last part of the form is the sumbit button which is styled to entice the user to click the big red button.
+There is a question with 7 radio options, first 6 are indivual options while the last option is for all so is displayed on the row below regardless of the device's screen width.
+The last part of the form is the sumbit button which is styled to entice the user to click the big red button when hovered over.
 The form will not allow the user to submit their data unless the required information has been provided.

+- The form is styled to be inline with site however all 4 corners are rounded which is intentionally different than the above sections.

 ### Confirmation Page